WHO WE ARE:

-Buying from a cut-price retailer could kill you: We continue to get complaints from people who accidentally purchased from a different rugged phone store and they’re unhappy.
+Buying from a cut-price retailer could kill you: We continue to get complaints from people who accidentally purchased from different stores and they’re unhappy.
 Of much more serious concern however are safety complaints – like this poor soul whose new phone’s “NZ” charger blew his switchboard: “Message: I purchased this phone on the 19th of the May.
 Ord No R711547023 When I plugged it in to charge for the first time after 15 mins it blew a fuse on the power board and since then the usb charger has not worked.”
-As we explained to the competitor’s customer, that retailer has no technical expertise and we suspect they supplied the wrong type of charger for that particular phone.
+As we explained to the other store’s customer, other retailers lack technical expertise and we suspect they supplied the wrong type of charger for that particular phone.
 He was lucky the fuse blew before it ignited a fire in the middle of the night.
-Don’t buy from cut-price cowboys, it is not worth the risk.
+Don’t buy from cut-price sites, it is not worth the risk.
 If the site you are ordering from doesn’t have “The Outdoor Phone Store” somewhere at the top of the page, it’s not us and you are not protected.

 Your first choice: should always be a phone carrying the “full service” assurance on our site.
 These are phones we can fix for you cost effectively without harming the factory waterproof seal (IMPORTANT NOTE: just because we can service these phones does not mean that other resellers can offer the same service on those same phones.
 Don’t assume that buying that phone elsewhere gets you the same protections.
 If in doubt, ask a retailer what they charge for screen replacement or charge port replacement.)
 On our site, phones listed as “hermetically sealed” may be serviceable, but it is more expensive.
 If that’s an issue, choose a full service phone in the first place.